PaperPrototype/Intro-Coding-and-Computers/2 - Fundamentals/Lecture/english.md

 1       0 = two
 ```

+With 2 columns we can count to the number...
+2.

-See the pattern?
-And with this system we can count as high as we want, just like the tens system (its just going to take a whole lot more columns than decimal (tens system) does).
+So with only 0s and 1s we can count as high as we want, just like the tens system (its just going to take a whole lot more columns than decimal (the tens system) does!).

 ```
 4s | 2s | 1s   binary = decimal